apursley2012/eportfolio/index.md

 ### Data Structures and Algorithms
 Across courses, I practiced choosing simple, predictable structures—lists, maps/dicts, queues—then measuring when sorting or searching variants actually help.
 I also learned to weigh clarity vs. performance and to use language-idiomatic tools (e.g., Python’s defaultdict, safe lookups) to keep behavior predictable.

-## This Portfolio
+## Artifacts & Enhancements

-In this ePortfolio, you will find three enhancements I made to previously written code.
-When I planned my enhancements for this portfolio, I wanted to make sure I was focusing on skills that employers actually care about while also covering every course outcome.
-To keep everything manageable this term, I decided to use the same Corner Grocer App project for all three enhancement categories: Software Design & Engineering, Algorithms & Data Structures, and Databases.
+In this ePortfolio, you’ll find three enhancements I made to code I had already written in previous courses.
+When I started planning these updates, I wanted to make sure I was focusing on skills that hiring managers actually care about, while also hitting all of the required course outcomes.
+To keep the workload realistic for this term, I chose to stick with a single project—the Corner Grocer App—and build on it across all three categories: Software Design & Engineering, Algorithms & Data Structures, and Databases.

-Artifact 1 — Software Design & Engineering (C++ → Python)
+## Artifact 1 — Software Design & Engineering (C++ to Python)

-What I did: Rewrote the Corner Grocer console app from C++ to Python while preserving behavior.
-Why it matters: The rewrite makes the codebase cleaner and easier to extend—clear modules, docstrings, and a friendlier CLI.
+I rewrote the original Corner Grocer console app from C++ into Python, keeping the behavior consistent but making the structure much cleaner.
+The rewrite makes the code easier to maintain and extend.
+It’s now broken into clear modules, includes full docstrings, and has a much friendlier command-line interface.

-Skills shown: Language portability, modular design, separation of concerns, readable/testable functions, clear documentation.
+**Skills shown:** Language translation (C++ → Python), modular organization, separation of concerns, testable function design, and solid in-code documentation.

-Outcomes touched: Collaboration readiness (others can follow and contribute), professional communication (docstrings/structure), software design.
+**Outcomes covered:** Collaboration (the structure helps others quickly get up to speed), professional communication (clear code and docstrings), and sound software design.

-Artifact 2 — Algorithms & Data Structures (Sorting + Search)
+## Artifact 2 — Algorithms & Data Structures (Sorting + Search)

-What I did: Added alphabetical and frequency sort options, a partial-match search, and input normalization.
-Why it matters: These are practical DS&A patterns that make the app more useful (think “filter and find” in a real UI).
-Skills shown: Complexity-aware choices, helper utilities, defensive input handling, error-resistant flows.
+I added options to sort items alphabetically and by frequency, included a flexible search function, and cleaned up user input handling.
+These additions make the app feel more usable, like a real interface where users can easily filter or look up what they need.

+**Skills shown:** Algorithm selection and analysis, utility function creation, defensive programming, and user-focused input validation.

-Outcomes touched: Algorithmic design and evaluation, trade-off reasoning (clarity vs. performance), maintainability.
+**Outcomes covered:** Algorithmic thinking, evaluating tradeoffs (clarity vs. performance), and writing maintainable, practical code.

-Artifact 3 — Databases (SQLite Persistence)
+## Artifact 3 — Databases (SQLite Integration)

-What I did: Replaced in-memory storage with a lightweight SQLite schema and a dedicated db_handler for CRUD.
-Why it matters: Real applications persist data; this adds reliability, realistic workflows, and safer data paths.
+I swapped out the in-memory tracking system and implemented a full SQLite database, complete with schema planning and a separate database handler for queries.
+Real-world apps need persistent data.
+This change made the app more realistic, reliable, and structured around safer data operations.

-Skills shown: Schema planning, parameterized queries, input validation, exception handling, clean data access boundaries.
+**Skills shown:** SQL schema design, parameterized queries, input validation, exception handling, and separating database logic into its own clean layer.

-Outcomes touched: Database design and integration, secure coding habits (OWASP-aligned), production-oriented structure.
+**Outcomes covered:** Database design and use, secure coding practices (aligned with OWASP), and application structure geared toward production use.

-How these artifacts fit together

-I kept one project and iterated across layers: first clean architecture (rewrite), then useful algorithms (sort/search), then real persistence (SQLite).
-Together, they turn a simple console tool into something much closer to a production feature: modular code that’s easy to navigate, practical DS&A applied to user needs, and a secure path for data.
-This throughline shows my growth from “make it work” to “make it clean, usable, and durable”—the mindset I’ll bring to a front-end-leaning full-stack role.
+### How It All Ties Together

+I kept everything centered around one project, building it up layer by layer: first with a cleaner foundation (rewriting it in Python), then smarter features (search and sort), and finally real data persistence (SQLite).
+All three enhancements build on each other to turn a simple console program into something more realistic and production-ready.
+Together, they show how I’ve grown—not just in what I can build, but in how I think about code structure, usability, and long-term reliability.
+This is the kind of mindset I bring to any full-stack or front-end-leaning engineering role.

 <section id="skills-demonstrated" class="skills-showcase" aria-labelledby="skills-title">
   <h2 id="skills-title">Skills Demonstrated</h2>